 • Food safety, hygiene, the law

 The tutors on this course are all experienced and qualified beekeepers.
-The course will be by power point.
-A number of short videos have been included in the presentations.

 Those wishing to take the beekeeping further (having realized all that is involved with looking after bees) will be allocated a mentor who will arrange times and dates when you can visit his/her bees.